OpenAI: Copyright

 On May 22, 2024, OpenAI entered into an agreement with News Corp to integrate news content from The Wall Street Journal, the New York Post, The Times, and The Sunday Times into its AI platform.
-Meanwhile, other publications like The New York Times chose to sue OpenAI and Microsoft for copyright infringement over the use of their content to train AI models.
 In November 2024, a coalition of Canadian news outlets, including the Toronto Star, Metroland Media, Postmedia, The Globe and Mail, The Canadian Press and CBC, sued OpenAI for using their news articles to train its software without permission.

 In October 2024 during a New York Times interview, Suchir Balaji accused OpenAI of violating copyright law in developing its commercial LLMs which he had helped engineer.
 He was a likely witness in a major copyright trial against the AI company, and was one of several of its current or former employees named in court filings as potentially having documents relevant to the case.
-On November 26, 2024, Balaji shot himself dead.
-His death led to conspiracy theories suggesting he had been deliberately silenced.
+On November 26, 2024, Balaji died by suicide.
+His death prompted the circulation of conspiracy theories alleging that he had been deliberately silenced.
 California Congressman Ro Khanna endorsed calls for an investigation.

+On April 24, 2025, Ziff Davis sued OpenAI in Delaware federal court for copyright infringement.
+Ziff Davis is known for publications such as ZDNet, PCMag, CNET, IGN and Lifehacker.
+On June 24, 2026, a group of local newspaper publishers also sued OpenAI and Microsoft for copyright infringement.

+A number of lawsuits filed by media organizations including The Intercept, New York Times, Tribune Media, and Ziff Davis were consolidated under district judge Sidney Stein.

 GDPR compliance

 In April 2023, the EU's European Data Protection Board (EDPB) formed a dedicated task force on ChatGPT "to foster cooperation and to exchange information on possible enforcement actions conducted by data protection authorities" based on the "enforcement action undertaken by the Italian data protection authority against OpenAI about the ChatGPT service".

 In late April 2024 NOYB filed a complaint with the Austrian Datenschutzbehörde against OpenAI for violating the European General Data Protection Regulation.
 A text created with ChatGPT gave a false date of birth for a living person without giving the individual the option to see the personal data used in the process.
 A request to correct the mistake was denied.
 Additionally, neither the recipients of ChatGPT's work nor the sources used, could be made available, OpenAI claimed.

+In Europe, OpenAI operates as OpenAI Ireland Ltd for residents in the EEA or Switzerland and OpenAI OpCo, LLC, a Delaware company for residents in the UK like in the US.

 Military and warfare

-OpenAI was criticized for lifting its ban on using ChatGPT for "military and warfare".
-Up until January 10, 2024, its "usage policies" included a ban on "activity that has high risk of physical harm, including", specifically, "weapons development" and "military and warfare".
+OpenAI has been criticized for allowing ChatGPT to be used for "military and warfare" since January 10, 2024, when its "usage policies" removed the ban on "activity that has high risk of physical harm, including", specifically, "weapons development" and "military and warfare".
 Its new policies prohibit "[using] our service to harm yourself or others" and to "develop or use weapons".